Desert Your Worries in Kashta

 • In every season, The Civil Defense urges all campers to pack a first aid kit and a fire extinguisher.

-• Make sure you have got the right coverage for your upcoming adventure: Does your insurance cover personal accidents?
+• Make sure you have the right coverage for your upcoming adventure: Does your insurance cover personal accidents?
 Does it include roadside assistance?
-How about compensation for stray camels accidents?
+How about compensation for stray camel accidents?

-Ps. use a Saudi price comparison platform – like wakeel – to compare insurance rates online & check out all the perks you can get when you buy car insurance online in Saudi!
+Ps.
+Use a Saudi price comparison platform compare insurance rates online & check out all the perks you can get when you buy car insurance online in Saudi!

 There is no planet B